Rauert/docmosis-cloud-sdk-java/readme.md

 If any data has been returned from the request (eg The List Templates request) then this will be stored within the response object.

-###### *Envrionment and Authentication*
+#### Envrionment and Authentication

-Use the Environment classes and Endpoint enum to configure your endpoint and your API key.
+Use the Environment classes to configure your settings.
 It is a global configuration and can be setup as part of your server initialization.
 For example, to set the defaults for all subsequent calls:

 ```
-	Environment.setDefaults(Endpoint.DWS_VERSION_3_AUS, ACCESS_KEY);
+	Environment.setDefaults(ACCESS_KEY);
 ```

-Then environment settings can also specify connection timeouts, retries and proxy configuration.
+Then environment settings can also specify service endpoint, connection timeouts, retries and proxy configuration.

 As mentioned earlier, requests will use the default environment settings unless settings are explicitly passed to execute().
 For example, the following code